flowdock/api-docs/docs/How-To-Thread-Actions.md

-# How to handle UpdateActions in Ruby
+# How to handle UpdateActions with Ruby on Rails

+This document gives examples of how to securely handle UpdateActions in your application.
+[UpdateActions](http://schema.org/UpdateAction) allows you to have a bidirectional integration with Flowdock – in other words, in addition to getting activity notifications from your service in Flowdock, it allows users to perform actions in your application right from within Flowdock.

-This document gives examples on how to securely handle UpdateActions.
-The basic logic is to get the user's Flowdock id securely as an authentication method for the target system and then perform the actions as the user.
+The basic premise is to securely authenticate the user in the target system (your application) with their Flowdock ID and then perform the actions as the user.

-## Example controller for receiving the UpdateAction request from Flowdock
+### An example controller for receiving the UpdateAction request from Flowdock
 ```ruby
   def update_action
     user_id = decode_flowdock_user_id(ENV['OAUTH_APP_SECRET'])